A federal freeze on most evictions enacted last year is scheduled to expire July 31, after the Biden administration extended the date by a month.

 HOW ARE THE COURTS HANDLING EVICTION HEARINGS?

-HOW AFFORDABLE IS HOUSING IN THE STATE'S RENTAL MARKETS?
+WHAT IS THE AFFORDABILITY IN THE STATE’S MAJOR RENTAL MARKETS?

 ARE EVICTIONS EXPECTED TO CREATE A SURGE IN HOMELESSNESS?